 Search-friendly means mobile-friendly too

 Since 2015 mobile-friendliness became one more of Google’s ranking signs.
-Websites optimised for mobile devices are displayed higher on the search engine result page than those that are adapted for desktops only.
+Websites optimized for mobile devices are displayed higher on the search engine result page than those that are adapted for desktops only.
 Check your website with a Mobile-Friendly Test from Google to find out whether your page is easy to use on mobile devices or not.

 Implement responsive web design to make your website convenient for mobile users.
 If you have already done this, use these free online responsive design testing tools to see how your pages are displayed on a number of possible screen sizes for mobile devices.